-- Local anesthetics are injected into the wound and elbow joint at the time of surgery.
+- Local anesthetics are injected into the wound and shoulder joint at the time of surgery.
 This will wear off within 8-12 hours and it is not uncommon for patients to encounter more pain on the first or second day after surgery when swelling peaks. - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
-To decrease the side effects take the medication with food.
+To decrease the side effects, take the medication with food.
 If constipation occurs, consider taking an over the counter laxative. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication or while in sling - If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen or naproxen in between doses of pain medication.
 This will help to decrease pain and decrease the amount of narcotic medication required.
-Please take as directed on the bottle. - Please take a baby aspirin (81 mg) two times daily for 14 days to minimize the risk of blood clot formation.
-If you are already on a blood thinner (Coumadin, Xarelto, Eliquis, etc.) please restart this the following day after surgery instead of taking a baby aspirin.
-If you already take a baby aspirin you may resume this unless you have specific instructions from your provider.
+Please take as directed on the bottle. - If your provider discussed taking a blood thinner like aspirin after surgery please take it as directed.
+Please contact the office should severe distal arm pain occur or significant swelling of the distal arm and/or hand occur.